Manu1175/challenge-regression/README.md

 random_state=42)

 3. Model selection

 * The following models have been selected for all features in the dataset:
-        -LinearRegression combined with PolynomialFeatures
+  - LinearRegression combined with PolynomialFeatures
-        -Ridge
+  - Ridge
-        -Lasso
+  - Lasso
-        -ElasticNet
+  - ElasticNet
-        -GradientBoostingRegressor
+  - GradientBoostingRegressor
-        -RandomForestRegressor
+  - RandomForestRegressor
-        -XGBRegressor
+  - XGBRegressor

 4. Apply your model